Choose Your Help Topic Below

 A faulty charcoal canister; or one that’s been contaminated by gasoline; can result in a fuel smell inside or around the vehicle.

-Fuel Regulator or Fuel Injector seals leaking.
+Regulator or Injector seals

-Missing Gas Cap.
+Missing Gas Cap

 Gas won’t gush out of your tank; but some of it will slowly evaporate.
 This reduces your fuel efficiency over time; and will end up costing you a little more at the pump.
-Furthermore, The evaporated fuel can release harmful fumes into the environment around you; which is no benefit to anyone.
+Furthermore, the evaporated fuel can release harmful fumes into the environment around you; which is no benefit to anyone.